 What better way to find out what a book is about than reading the back cover.
-Grab the virtual paperback and flip it over to see what Gypsy Scar
+Grab the virtual paperback and flip it over to see what Dhampyre

 Of course, the best way to learn about a Literary World is to visit it yourself.
-Here are some works from Gypsy Scar
+Here are some works from Prelude

 to help whet your appetite.

 Literary Universes are worlds created out of words on pages, but many authors now expand beyond that.
 Creating or commissioning art of their characters and settings is a way to help enrich the reading experience for their fans, as well as help inspire the creators themselves.
 We asked the creator to pick out three of her favorite pieces and tell us why they are so special to her.

 1. Amelie and Will are my main characters.
 At the beginning, they didn´t get on well.
 He is quite annoying and she can´t stand that.
 Throughout the story, they realize they have a lot in common.
 Especially, when she discovers that Will is a vampire and she´s the offspring of the most powerful vampire leader in North America.
 There are like cheese and chalk.
 Whereas she´s kind and a bit pig-headed, he´s cold and he never does anything without thinking it twice.
 For that reason, he´s always fighting against Amelie.
 I chose this picture because that´s exactly the way I see them.

 2. I´ve never asked for commisions, I draw my own stuff but this time, I wanted to see through another artist´s eyes.
 So I contacted compoundbreadd

 and she did this marvelous job.
 This scene shows the 1st time Amelie sees Will.

 3. As a romantic story, there´s a love triangle between Amelie, Will and Luke.
 This piece showcases that.